-- CM/ECF.
-Electronic filers do not need to use a written motion; you may submit your request using the "File Streamlined Request to Extend Time to File Brief" event on CM/ECF on or before your brief's existing due date. - Exempt Filers.
+- CM/ECF or ACMS.
+Electronic filers do not need to use a written motion; you may submit your request without any attachment using the "Streamlined Request to Extend Time to File Brief" event on CM/ECF or ACMS on or before your brief's existing due date.
+Do not attach Form 13 or any other document. - Exempt Filers.
 Make your request by filing Form 13 on or before your brief's existing due date.
 You can find Form 13 on the court's website at www.ca9.uscourts.gov/forms.